From the publisher:

 Jake goes on to fulfill his dreams of running his own hedge fund and earning billions of dollars.
 But before he does, he realizes that Sophie has given up on her ambition, some theory about time (I don’t know exactly how to explain it because I didn’t really care to understand it.)
 So he dumps her at graduation.
 She goes back to work, but both of them experience this feeling that somehow they are still together.
 My best understanding of it is it most resembles this thing they do on Star Trek where there is a parallel universe: same people, same surroundings, but different behaviors and outcomes.
 Whatever.

 They both go on to have enormously successful, yet lonely lives.
 Until they meet again, some thirty years in the future.
 The future looks exactly like the present except the Apple watches are called something else and do a lot more.

 I’m not explaining this well, sorry.
 It’s not an easy story to pin down with a few sentences.
 Bottom line?
 I loved the beginning, struggled to get through the middle, but it was worth it in the end.

 THE LOVE PROOF by Madeleine Henry.
 Atria Books (February 9, 2021).
 ISBN 978-1982142964.
 304 pages.

 This entry was posted on Tuesday, February 9th, 2021 at 8:00 AM and is filed under Book Reviews, Fiction, Romance.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.